Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Resolvent estimates for mildly trapping manifolds

-Then $D_r^2 + V_J$ has an eigenvalue as long as $\int V_J(r) dr \le 0$ by \cite[Theorem XIII.110]{rs}, and this corresponds to an embedded eigenvalue for $ \Delta + V_W$ as long as it is positive, for which it suffices to have $\min V_J(r) > - \sigma^2_J$.
+Then $D_r^2 + V_J$ has an eigenvalue as long as $\int V_J(r) dr \le 0$ by \cite[Theorem XIII.110]{rs}, and this corresponds to an embedded eigenvalue for $- \Delta + V_W$ as long as it is positive, for which it suffices to have $\min V_J(r) > - \sigma^2_J$.
 For example, we may take $f$ such that $\int(f(r)^{-4/(d-1)} - 1) \le 1/4$ and $V_W \in C_c^\infty((-R,R);[- \sigma_J^2/2,0])$ such that $V_W(r) = - \sigma_J^2/2$ on $[-R/2,R/2]$, and then $J$ sufficiently large.

-By elaborating the above constuction one can also find examples with arbitrarily many embedded eigenvalues.
+By elaborating the above constuction one can also find examples with any finite number of embedded eigenvalues.

 It is not clear whether there are examples of manifolds with cylindrical ends such that $-\Delta$ has a finite but nonzero number of eigenvalues.
+For all known examples where eigenvalues occur, the existence of infinitely many eigenvalues is either also established \cite{cz, parn} or at the least it is not ruled out \cite{kk}.
 On the other hand $0$ is always a resonance of $-\Delta$ on a manifold with cylindrical ends, with the constant functions as resonant states, unless there is a boundary condition somewhere that eliminates them.